 To discuss, in strict confidence, any issue concerning Divorce, Separation, Family Law, or Family Mediation, our Family Law Team is available on 01225 462871.
 Alternatively, you can email them, or complete the contact form at the foot of this page.

-The importance and significance of child support cannot be underestimated where there has been a breakdown of a relationship between parents.
+The importance and significance of child support cannot be underestimated when there has been a breakdown of a relationship between parents.

 If you need financial support for children you can apply to the Child Maintenance Service (previously Child Support Agency) for an assessment or you can try to agree on a level of maintenance on a voluntary basis with your former partner.

-However, in some cases the CMS does not have the power to deal with child maintenance and therefore applications to the court may still be necessary.
-This could be where the absent parent lives abroad, has a high level of income which is above a specific level, or where you are seeking a contribution to school fees or costs associated with a disability.
+However, in some cases, the CMS does not have the power to deal with child maintenance and therefore, applications to the court may still be necessary.
+This could be where the absent parent lives abroad, has a high level of income that is above a specific level, or where you are seeking a contribution to school fees or costs associated with a disability.